-Hammer, a Democrat, was the representative for North Carolina's 7th congressional district from 1927 to 1931.
+Hammer was the representative for North Carolina’s 7th congressional district and was a Democrat.
+He served from 1927 to 1931.

 From Apr 1921 to Jul 1930, Hammer missed 115 of 797 roll call votes, which is 14.4%.
 This is on par with the median of 17.8% among the lifetime records of representatives serving in Jul 1930.
 The chart below reports missed votes over time.